-- Implemented a significant HR re-organization; focused on streamlining processes, providing clear accountability, reducing organizational redundancies, providing optimal customer/client service, and efficiently utilizing resources - Focus on upskilling individuals to focus on more strategic opportunities for the school district - Expanded the use of human capital data significantly and have the HR client services team working with district leaders to capitalize upon use of this information - Elevated the role of client services to become a strategic advisor to the business - Reorganized the structure of professional learning to intentionally support career pathways - Developed comprehensive learning plan for all HR employees to address concerns around career & professional development, key areas of focus; customer services, team building, technical skills, regulations/laws - Combined sourcing and staffing into one function, talent acquisition, to focus on the endto-end process of acquiring highly skilled talent for the district - Change enabled reduction of critical vacancies (~80% reduction in teacher vacancies) and provide real-time client feedback on the staffing process as needs arise - Implemented first virtual career fair for CMS, which provided significant cost and time savings while yielding even higher talent returns than prior years traditional career fairs.
+- Reorganized the structure of professional learning to intentionally support career pathways - Developed comprehensive learning plan for all HR employees to address concerns around career & professional development, key areas of focus; customer services, team building, technical skills, regulations/laws - Combined sourcing and staffing into one function, talent acquisition, to focus on the endto-end process of acquiring highly skilled talent for the district - Change enabled reduction of critical vacancies (~80% reduction in teacher vacancies) and provide real-time client feedback on the staffing process as needs arise - Implemented first virtual career fair for CMS, which provided significant cost and time savings while yielding even higher talent returns than prior years traditional career fairs.
 (Hires for 2016, 2017, & 2018 respectively were 22, 23, & 29).
-Limited participation of schools in the event for this pilot program, focusing on the 19 with vacancies in science, math, elementary, exceptional children, Spanish, and ESL, the results were significant.
+Limited participation of schools in the event for this pilot program, focusing on the 19 with vacancies in science, math, elementary, exceptional children, Spanish, and ESL, the results were significant. - Hosted 5 town hall events with the full HR team to openly discussed priorities, challenges, and on-going business needs as well as celebrate the successes of the function